|"Role Accounts" & "Feedback Loops"

 |What is "fast flux" hosting?

 Fast flux domain hosting involves the use of botnet zombie drones on broadband IPs infected to act as reverse proxies for the spammer's website or nameservers.
-The spamvertised domain, or its nameserver, is pointed at a rapidly changing series of zombie IPs (hence the name) with very short "TTL" values -- usually less than five minutes (300s).
-There are typically four or five "A" records to distribute the load and increase the odds of the website staying up.
-Their proxy service hides the IP location of the spammer's dedicated servers.
-As the very action of hijacking computers is illegal in most jurisdictions, such fast flux hosting is mostly used for further criminal activities such as phishing, malware and child pornography.
-Because the criminals know they could be identified if they used valid "whois" data, they always use bogus data, so registrars can confidently HOLD (suspend) the domain based on ICANN 184.108.40.206.
+The spamvertised domain's A-record is pointed at a rapidly changing series of zombie IPs (hence the name) with very short "TTL" values, usually less than five minutes (300s).
+When both the A and NS RRs use that type of bot hosting it is referred to as double flux.
+There are typically four or five A records to distribute the load and increase the odds of the website staying up in case a bot crashes or is taken offline.
+The proxy action hides the IP location of the spammer's dedicated servers.
+As the very act of hijacking computers is illegal in most jurisdictions, such fast flux hosting is mostly used for further criminal activities such as phishing, malware and child exploitation.
+These criminals know they could be identified if they used valid whois info so they always use bogus data, so registrars can confidently HOLD (suspend) the domain based on ICANN 188.8.131.52.

 13 July 2007: The Honeypot Project has a very informative paper about fast flux networks at http://www.honeynet.org/papers/ff/